 Again a Baloo example: I recently tried to teach him a new trick: the cup game.
 However, he didn’t understand what he had to do and instead of looking at the cups he was just staring at me and getting really nervous.
 He literally couldn’t focus anymore, he was just totally overwhelmed with what I was asking him to do.

 Another reason can be that he’s not happy with what you want him to do.
-Like when you’re telling him it’s time to go to bed and he starts being overly dramatic and then running around.
+Like when you’re telling him it’s time to go to bed and he starts being overly dramatic.
 Yep, he doesn’t know how to escape your command so he’s just being a fool.
 Maybe it even works…

 He’s over tired